otoolep/questdb.io/docs/myFirstDatabase.md

 > Find more about these commands in the **[Select](sqlSELECT.md)** and **[Join](joins.md)** sections.

 ## Finding your data files
-Data is stored on disk.
+Data is stored on the hard drive.
 You can find it in the same path as QuestDB executable in the db folder.
 There will be a directory for each table.
 In this instance `/questDB/db/readings` and `/questDB/db/sensors`.

-Upon exploring this folder, you can see your data has been partitioned monthly:
+Upon exploring this folder, you can see your data has been partitioned monthly.
 |**Folders**    |               |               |               |
 |---------------|---------------|---------------|---------------|
 |2019-10        |2019-11        |2019-12        |...            |